-The Importance of Documenting Your Accident
+The Importance of Documenting Your Accident in Nevada

 Most people who are hurt in a car accident don’t realize that they have been injured until hours or even days later.
 If a trained police officer does not investigate at the time the accident occurs it may difficult or impossible to determine who was at fault.
 As a result, reckless drivers often avoid responsibility for accidents they cause, and innocent drivers can find it much harder to get paid for their injuries.

 Steps to Take After a Motor Vehicle Accident

 If you are in an accident, our personal injury lawyers tell you it is imperative that you do everything you can to document your accident:

 1. Call 911 and report the accident.
 If you feel any pain or if you believe you have been injured in any way report it.
 Let Metro decide if they should send an officer.

 2. If it safe to do so, take pictures of the crash before anyone leaves and before the cars are moved.